Rachel-R16/Advent-of-Code-24/Day 15/README.md

 ## Conclusion

 The puzzle tests your ability to simulate robot movements in a grid and calculate values based on positions.
-It also introduces the concept of enlarging the grid and adjusting movement logic accordingly.
+It also introduces the concept of enlarging the grid and adjusting movement logic.